 The Project will affect and be located in the NYSDEC-designated Critical Environmental Area.
-The Project involves dredging and excavation, physical alteration of shore area through beach renourishment and construction of shore structures (groins, sea walls)-actions which will affect significant coastal fish and wildlife habitats.
-However, the Project will protect coastal habitat and reduce damage from coastal storms similar to Hurricane Sandy, which is in direct accord with this policy, as well as the direction of The New Waterfront Revitalization Program regarding Special Natural Waterfront Areas (SWNA); the western portion of the Rockaway peninsula is a proposed SNWA as of October 30, 2013.
-Accordingly, the Project will increase the quality and quantity of the physical, biological, and chemical parameters along the Atlantic shorefronts of the Rockaway Peninsula and Jamaica Bay.
+The Project involves dredging and excavation, physical alteration of shore area through beach renourishment and construction of flood protection and environmental enhancement features and structures The Project will protect coastal habitat and reduce damage from coastal storms similar to Hurricane Sandy, which is in direct accord with this policy, as well as the direction of The New Waterfront Revitalization Program regarding Special Natural Waterfront Areas

+(SWNA); the western portion of the Rockaway peninsula is a proposed SNWA as of October 30, 2013.
+Accordingly, the Project will increase the quality and quantity of the physical, biological, and chemical parameters along the Atlantic shorefronts of the Rockaway Peninsula and Jamaica Bay Back Bay shoreline.